 Prospective renters, don’t be afraid to ask questions.
 Cottages come in all shapes and sizes, so be sure to:

 - Get the owner's contact information should there be problems

-- Ask about the wildlife in or around the cottage
+- Ask about the wildlife around the cottage

-- Is there a barbeque, and will it have the propane needed to operate it
+- Is there a barbecue, and will you have the propane needed to operate it?

-- What are the local rules for fire pits
+- Ask about the local rules for fire pits